docpad-archive/documentation/01-start/03-begin.html.md

 - If you're stuck and need some help, just hop on over to the [DocPad IRC Support Channel](http://webchat.freenode.net/?channels=docpad) (#docpad on freenode) and someone will be with you soon enough. :) You can also discover all of our available Support Channels via our [Support Page](/support).

-By the way, congratulations!
+Congratulations!
 You now possess all the foundations required to be able to write amazing and powerful web applications like those already in our [Showcase](/docpad/showcase).
 To recap, you now know how to:

 - write documents in any language, markup, pre-processor, templating engine, whatever you wish, by installing the necessary plugin for it and changing the extensions of the document
 - perform powerful abstractions using layouts, meta data, template data and configuration files